leeaz97/IDC_OS_Advance/hw3/groupPart/GroupProgramming.md

     - 2. Page Directory Pointer Table (PDPT) - 12 KB == 12288 byte position
     - 3. Page Directory Table (PDT) - 16 KB == 16384 byte position
     - 4. Page Table (PT)
-    - the physical page is found
+    - the physical page is found.

 For both (a.3) and (a.4), illustrate/visualize the hypervisor memory layout